jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - Class data would be scrapped from somewhere so that the professor doesn't have to hardcode that in.
    - then when a user signs up, the class data is checked for their rin, if that is
    - on the workspace page, classes only show up if you are already in a groupa s that is the whole entire point of the appplication
+   - used react router DOM for smooth navigation

 # Things I learned/Citations :
    - Viewport width= based off of the visible area of the web browser